2.3. Readers for input data#

 Note

-To build bathymetry from a dataset, the dictionnary needs at least four keys:
+To build bathymetry from a netcdf file, the dictionnary needs at least four keys:

 lon